hnucamendi/codingCheatSheet/JavaScript/README.md

 };
 ```

-Once we define an object we can referance the items inside the object
+Once we define an object we can reference the items inside the object

 ```JavaScript
 const car = {